 Many interior wall control units come with a secure lock safety feature intended to protect your garage from intruders while you are on vacation.
-The vacation/lock mode button is sometimes pressed accidently, which will deactivate all garage door remotes programmed for your system.
+The vacation/lock mode button is sometimes pressed accidentally.
+This will deactivate all garage door remotes programmed for your system.

-Note: Not every garage door opener has the vacation/lock mode feature.
-Consult your user manual to determine whether your garage door is equipped with the vacation/lock mode feature.
+Not every garage door opener has the vacation/lock mode feature.
 If you find that your interior wall control unit has no vacation mode, but you still suspect that the garage door is locked, make sure that the door hasn’t been manually locked by another family member.
-Review the Basic Inspection section to determine whether your garage door has been physically locked.

 Garage Door Opener Sensors

 Garage door opener sensors are an important feature for the protection of family members and pets from injuries caused by heavy garage doors.
 These opener sensors may be referred to as opener safety sensors, photo eyes, or opener safety eyes in your owner’s manual.
 Though the safety sensors normally affect the process of closure, versus an attempt to open, the sensors may cause a remote and/or keypad malfunction.
 The garage door opener sensors can easily become misaligned as a result of normal vibrations, accidental bumping, or path obstruction, and can also encounter interference via pest intrusion or dirt into the eye of the sensors.
 Diagnosing your garage door sensor problems is as easy as following these steps.

 You’ll find the two garage door safety eyes located on both sides of the track, just a few inches from the floor.
 Each sensor should have an LED light located on its side, and the eyes should be pointing at one another.